FIWARE/tutorials.Securing-Access/README.md

 }
 ```

-Similarly a secured command can fail fast and return an error code if the user is not authorized,
+Similarly a secured command can fail fast and return an error code if the user is not authorized, this is
+another example of a Policy Enforcement Point (PEP):

 ```javascript
 function sendCommand (req, res) {